banner type: None

 For travelers:

 Compared with staying at a hotel, booking a vacation rental is not only more affordable in many cases – it also gives you the unique opportunity for a more local experience.
-Airbnb offers various categories for travelers to choose from, including OMG! (out of the box accommodations), amazing views, historical homes, and much more.
+Airbnb aggregates properties from around the world in various categories, including OMG! (out of the box accommodations), amazing views, historical homes, and much more.

 In September 2023, Brian Chesky, CEO of Airbnb, announced new updates for travelers, including: